 When you’re seeking approaches to reduce heating and cooling costs, upgrading to a smart thermostat is an intelligent idea.
 These devices learn your temperature preferences and routine and then create an energy-efficient schedule to match.
 What’s even better is that you can adjust and watch your settings from nearly anywhere with your phone, whether you’re sitting in bed or out and about.
-(You might even be eligible for a free smart thermostat depending on rebate programs from your utility supplier in Middle Georgia.)
+(You might even be eligible for a free smart thermostat depending on rebate programs from your utility supplier in Milledgeville and Middle Georgia.)

 In most instances, hooking up a smart home thermostat with the support of Air Concepts of Middle Georgia is an uncomplicated job if you have a newer home.
 But what if your home is older or doesn’t have the proper wiring?
 Can you still have a smart thermostat without C wire?
 We’ll help you demystify the process so you can choose the proper thermostat and get energy savings for many years.

 What Is a C Wire and What Does It Do on a Thermostat?

 The majority of programmable thermostats need batteries.
 When you’re making the move to a smart thermostat, you’ll find that many require a C wire, or common wire, for power.
 Without this wire, your new thermostat may cause your heating and cooling system to have glitches.